microsoft/interwhen/README.md

 <img src="https://github.com/user-attachments/assets/b456273c-efa6-4231-8946-34c234e7607d" alt="Maze" height="300" />
 <br>
-<b>A demo on the Maze dataset.
+A demo on the Maze dataset.
 The task is to find the number of right and left turns on the path from the starting to the ending position.
 The colour green indicates steps that pass verification, while red marks those that failed.
 The text stream on the right is the verifier output.
-A higher res mp4 can be found <a href="https://github.com/user-attachments/assets/ce6133c5-b4f4-4578-b9d8-65d4e4475054">here</a>.</b>
+A higher res mp4 can be found <a href="https://github.com/user-attachments/assets/ce6133c5-b4f4-4578-b9d8-65d4e4475054">here</a>.

 </td>
 <td align="center">

 <img src="https://github.com/user-attachments/assets/67d3a461-1954-4c09-9c37-cf14db47b9bb" alt="ZebraLogic" height="300" />
 <br>
-<b>A demo on the ZebraLogic dataset.
+A demo on the ZebraLogic dataset.
 The task is to find the correct assignments given the constraints.
 The colour green indicates steps that pass verification, while red marks those that failed.
 The text stream on the right is the verifier output.
-A higher res mp4 can be found <a href="https://github.com/user-attachments/assets/5b5fc6d8-2239-443b-b26b-6324a9e3556b">here</a>.</b>
+A higher res mp4 can be found <a href="https://github.com/user-attachments/assets/5b5fc6d8-2239-443b-b26b-6324a9e3556b">here</a>.

 </td>
 </tr>